Ivan Smirnov (politician): Political life

-He was born in Gorodishche, Penza Governorate in a family of Russian ethnicity.
+He was born in Gorodishche, Penza Governorate in a peasant family of Russian ethnicity.

 In 1899, Smirnov joined the Russian Social Democratic Labour Party and became a Bolshevik.
 He led Party activity in Moscow, Saint Petersburg, Vyshniy Volochok, Rostov, Kharkov, and Tomsk.
 Smirnov was subject to repeated arrests.
 In 1916, he was called up for army service in a reserve regiment in Tomsk.
 In 1917, he became a member of the executive committee of the Tomsk Soviet.
 In August of the same year, Smirnov was one of the organizers and managers of the Bolshevist publishing house "Volna" (Wave) in Moscow.
 He was a deputy of the Constituent Assembly.
 During the Russian Civil War, Smirnov was a member of the Revolutionary Military Council of the Eastern Front (August 1918–April 1919), and the 5th Army (April 1919–May 1920).
 Smirnov played a pivotal role in defeating the army of Alexander Kolchak during the war, and in the subsequent execution of Kolchak on 7 February 1920.

 In 1920–1923, Smirnov was a member of the Executive Committee of the Russian Communist Party (Bolsheviks).
 At the same time, he chaired the Siberian Revolutionary Committee and was a member of the Siberian bureau of the Party.
-Smirnov is known to have had close ties with the Cheka and administered massacres of the rebellious peasants in Tyumen and the Altai Mountains.
-He was the one to organize the capture of General Roman Ungern.
+Smirnov was known to have had close ties with the Cheka.
+Smirnov's second wife, Varvara Yakovleva, was a Cheka officer and the deputy head of the Petrograd Cheka.
+Smirnov administered massacres of armed rebellious peasants in Tyumen and the Altai Mountains, and was the man who organized the capture of General Roman von Ungern-Sternberg in 1921.
 In 1921–1922, Smirnov was a secretary of the Petrograd Committee and Northwestern Bureau of the Executive Committee of the Party.
-He was the closest associate of Grigory Zinoviev.
+He was the closest associate of Grigory Zinoviev at the time.
 Smirnov took part in mass executions and deportations from Petrograd of people of the "exploiter class".

 From April 1922 through July 1923, Smirnov was a member of the Presidium of the Supreme Soviet of the National Economy (ВСНХ) of the RSFSR; from September 1922 through May 1923, its deputy chairman.
-In July 1923, Smirnov was appointed People's Commissar for Soviet Postal Services and Telegraph.
+In July 1923, Smirnov was appointed People's Commissar for Posts and Telegraph.